Dynamic survival analysis: modelling the hazard function via ordinary differential equations: Introduction

 In Section \ref{sec:model}, we present the model formulation and discuss the advantages of modelling the hazard function through autonomous systems of ODEs.
+We present a discussion on modern tools to verify identifiability of hazard models obtained as a solution of systems of ODEs.
 We also compare our formulation against previous models for the cumulative hazard function using ODEs \citep{tang:2022a,tang:2022b}.
 In Section \ref{sec:examples}, we present two particular models for the hazard function using classical systems of autonomous first order ODEs.
+We provide an interpretation of the additional hidden states and the added flexibility obtained through their inclusion.
 Section \ref{sec:inference} presents a discussion on the calculation of the likelihood function associated with the proposed modelling approach, covering the cases where the system of ODEs has an analytic solution or where the use of numerical ODE solvers is required to approximate this solution.
 Section \ref{sec:simulation} presents a simulation study that illustrates the ability to recover the true values of the parameters and hazard shapes, as well as the effects of sample size and censoring.
 Section \ref{sec:applications} presents two case studies that illustrate the use of the proposed modelling approach using real data.
-We conclude with a discussion and possible extensions of this work in section \ref{sec:discussion}.
+We conclude with a discussion and possible extensions of this work in Section \ref{sec:discussion}.
 Software and real data examples can be found at: \url{https://github.com/FJRubio67/ODESurv} for R code, and \url{https://github.com/andreschristen/ODESurv} for Python code.